Byte (dinghy)

+The Byte is a single-handed sailing dinghy designed by Canadian Ian Bruce, who also commissioned and marketed the Laser.
+The Byte has three sail choices, the Byte Classic, the Byte CI, and the Byte CII with the CII being the most commonly sailed.
+The CII has been sailed at the Youth Olympic Games in 2010 and 2014 and the classic at the Youth Sailing World Championships in 2000 and 2002.

 Design

 The Byte is 12 ft long, 4 ft 3 in wide and roughly 100 lb.
 The hull is composed of glass reinforced polyester and foam sandwich.
 The Byte is designed for sailors weighing 120 to 145 lb although most sailors weighing 90 to 160 lb should have no problems sailing this boat on a recreational basis.
-The Byte sail size is only 58 ft2 making it the ideal boat for those sailors who enjoy the independence and simplicity of a cat rigged boat, such as the Laser, but who are not strong or heavy enough to control a large sail.

 The rigging is similar to that of the Laser except one noticeable difference.
 The traveler is just below the main sheet block and not at the stern of the boat (similar to a Finn or Europe dinghy).
 This eradicates the chance of the main sheet getting caught on the transom which is a common complaint of the Laser.
 The sail controls are also "split" and led to both side-decks, again somewhat like a Finn or Europe and allows for more technical adjustments.

+Byte Classic

+The Byte Classic sail size is only 58 ft2 making it the ideal boat for those sailors who enjoy the independence and simplicity of a cat rigged boat, such as the Laser, but who are not strong or heavy enough to control a large sail.